eduardoshanahan/spikes_build/README.md

 # Spike Build

-How to build and deploy using a script
+How to build and deploy using a script.

+Note: I would prefer to use a build and deployment server, but this will do the trick to run a build from the command line.

 ## Requirements

-Python Fabric
+* Python Fabric
-Vagrant
+* Vagrant
-Git
+* Git

 To be able to run the example the first step after getting the source code is to get the Fabric scripts resources from Github:
 ```